The best payment gateways make it simple and easy to take and process credit and debit card payments online.

 You'll find that a number of the best payment gateways offer both options, or some other advantage above the field.
 This could be anything from reduced processing fees for certain cards, to direct integration into accounting software.

-Boasting more than 220 million active accounts around the world, PayPal is clearly the most widely used payments platform.
+PayPal is one of the most widely used online payment platforms.
 Founded in 1998 as Cofinity, it lets you make and receive payments all over the world.

 PayPal provides payment processing services for e-commerce vendors, auction sites and other commercial entities globally, and allows you to accept credit cards including Amex and Visa.
 It also offers easy cart integration, plentiful customization options, online invoicing, and facilitates credit card payments over the phone.

-PayPal is normally associated with online marketplace eBay, but it’s worth noting that by 2020, it’ll cease to be eBay’s main payment option (as the company is switching to Adyen – although PayPal will still be offered as an optional payment service).
+PayPal is normally associated with online marketplace eBay, but it’s worth noting that since 2020, it ceased to be eBay’s main payment option (as the company switched to Adyen – although PayPal is still offered as an optional payment service).
 In a statement made last year, eBay said it made the move to offer customers more competitive prices.

-Pricing is competitive, with card processing charged at 2.9% per transaction, with no monthly fees, making it ideal for lower-volume merchants.
+Pricing is competitive, with card processing charged at 2.9% per transaction, with no monthly fees, making it ideal for new and small businesses.

 Stripe is yet another powerful payment platform designed for internet businesses, with the company claiming to handle billions of dollars worth of transactions annually.
 The main difference between this service and many others is that it isn’t an out-of-the-box solution.
 Instead, you’re provided with a range of flexible tools to customize your own payment processes.